Empirical priors for prediction in sparse high-dimensional linear regression: Numerical results

 \subsection{Real data application}

 Following the example used in \citet{bhadra.hspred}, we use the same real-world data set to examine how our method performs.
-This pharmacogenomics data set is publicly available in the NCI-60 database, and can be accessed via the R package {\tt mixOmics} and dataset {\tt multidrug}.
+This pharmacogenomics data set is publicly available in the NCI-60 database, and can be accessed via the R package {\tt mixOmics} \citep{mixomics}, dataset {\tt multidrug}.
 The expression level of 12 different human ABC transporter genes are predicted using compound concentration levels.
 To keep our analysis on par with that in \citet{bhadra.hspred}, we only predict with the 853 compounds that have no missing values.
-The data set includes 60 samples, which we randomly split into a train and test set of 75\% and 25\%, respectively.
+The data set includes 60 samples, which we randomly split into a training and testing set of 75\% and 25\%, respectively.
 Thus, in this regression scenario, $n=45$ and $p=853$.
-Each random train and test split is performed 20 times, and we calculate the average out-of-sample MSPE for these 20 trials, shown in Table~\ref{table:real}.
+Each random training and testing split is performed 20 times, and we calculate the average out-of-sample MSPE for these 20 trials, shown in Table~\ref{table:real}.

-For the 12 different transporter genes, our empirical Bayes method obtained better average out-of-sample MSPE in three of the genes (A2, A8, and A12) than those from the other methods implemented, while being very comparable with the other methods on the other 9 genes as response variables.
-The take-away message, again, is that the empirical Bayes method is as good or better than horseshoe or lasso-based methods in terms of prediction quality, provides accurate predictive uncertainty quantification, and with lower computational cost than the horseshoe.
+For the 12 different transporter genes, our empirical Bayes method obtained marginally better out-of-sample MSPE in three of the genes (A2, A8, and A12) than those from the other methods implemented, while being very comparable with the other methods on the other 9 genes as response variables.
+For gene B1, all four methods have significantly smaller MSPE values than for the other 11 genes, with EB having the largest.
+A closer look at the B1 case reveals that the estimated regression coefficients based on, e.g., lasso, are all very small, even the non-zero values.
+So small, in fact, that EB tends to select no variables; consequently, its predictions on the testing set are based simply on the mean response from the training set, which is apparently not so effective.
+Therefore, in cases where the signals are quite small, there is perhaps some advantage to using a continuous shrinkage-style prior like the horseshoe compared to a discrete selection-style prior like that proposed here.